-- (A) (i) The surface-water protection criteria and volatilization criteria; or - (ii) The background concentration; and - (B) The groundwater protection criteria, where the existing use of groundwater is for drinking or other purposes, until the use of such groundwater for drinking or other purposes is permanently discontinued. - (3) Groundwater Plume Discharging to a Low-Dilution Surface Water Body - (A) Remediation of substances in a groundwater plume shall result in the reduction of each substance to a concentration equal to or less than the criteria set forth in subparagraph (B) of this subdivision where such plume discharges to: - (i) A wetland; - (ii) A tidal flat; - (iii) An intermittent watercourse; or - (iv) A location where the areal extent of such groundwater plume occupies more than 0.5%, or other percentage approved in writing by the commissioner, of the upstream drainage basin of the surface water body to which such plume discharges.
-The percentage of the upstream drainage basin occupied by such groundwater plume shall be measured from the intersection of the surface water body with such groundwater plume. - (B) Each substance in a groundwater plume discharging to a low-dilution surface water body specified in subparagraph (A) of this subdivision shall be remediated to a concentration that is either: - (i) Equal to or less than the applicable water quality criteria or, if there are no such criteria, to criteria approved by the commissioner in accordance with subsection (i)(2) of this section; or - (ii) Equal to or less than the alternative surface-water protection criteria calculated by an LEP in accordance with subsection (b)(2) of this section or approved by the commissioner in accordance with subsection (b)(3) of this section.
+- (A) (i) The surface-water protection criteria and volatilization criteria; or - (ii) The background concentration; and - (B) The groundwater protection criteria, where the existing use of groundwater is for drinking or other purposes, until the use of such groundwater for drinking or other purposes is permanently discontinued. - (3) Groundwater Plume Discharging to a Low-Dilution Surface Water Body - (A) Remediation of substances in groundwater shall result in the reduction of each substance to a concentration equal to or less than the criteria set forth in subparagraph (B) of this subdivision where such plume discharges to: - (i) A wetland; - (ii) A tidal flat; - (iii) An intermittent watercourse; or - (iv) A location where the areal extent of such groundwater plume occupies more than 0.5%, or other percentage approved in writing by the commissioner, of the upstream drainage basin of the surface water body to which such plume discharges.
+The percentage of the upstream drainage basin shall be measured from the intersection of the surface water body with such groundwater plume. - (B) Each substance in groundwater specified in subparagraph (A) of this subsection shall be remediated to a concentration that is either: - (i) Equal to or less than the applicable water quality criteria or, if there are no such criteria, to criteria approved by the commissioner in accordance with subsection (i)(2) of this section; or - (ii) Equal to or less than the alternative surface-water protection criteria calculated by an LEP in accordance with subsection (b)(2) of this section or approved by the commissioner in accordance with subsection (b)(3) of this section.